jack-y/seneca-entity-crud-now-on-GitLab/README.md

 - The `query` command encapsulate the `list$` function.
 - The `count` command encapsulate the `list$` function, but return only the count for network optimization.
 - The `deleterelationships` command extends the deletion of an entity to that of all its relations.
 See this [readme][] file.
+- The `check` command verify that the store works.
+It performs a create-then-delete operation.
+This is useful when the microservice using this plugin has a *health* process.

 And we even lie on the floor: